|

 Initially

-in Bolton and also at HnH gym in Farnworth.
+and also at 'HnH' gym in Farnworth.

 Then in the evenings he would travel to

-the surrounding towns and teach group classes
+the surrounding towns and coach group classes

-at his network of schools.
+at his network of clubs based at different

 |